 Years of testing have determined that there is no overall difference in durability or resiliency between nylon 6 and nylon 6,6.
 While nylon 6,6 does have a higher melting point than nylon 6, that is of little consequence to the performance of the carpet on the floor.

-One additional point to consider regarding the differences between the two types of nylon is that nylon 6 is more easily recyclable back into carpet (known as cradle to cradle recycling) than is nylon 6,6.
+One additional point to consider regarding the differences between the two types of nylon is that nylon 6 is more easily recyclable back into carpet (known as cradle to cradle recycling) than nylon 6,6 is.

 Carpet manufacturers either produce nylon in-house or purchase the fiber from an outside source and turn that fiber into a carpet.
 There are many companies that produce nylon to sell to carpet manufacturers, such as Invista (producers of StainMaster fiber formerly produced by DuPont).

 Nylon is readily available at all price points.
-It is a versatile fiber that can be used in lower grade (entry-level) products for added durability over other inexpensive fiber types (such as polyester and olefin) but it is also suitable for higher-end products with longer warranties.
+It is a versatile fiber that can be used in a lower grade (entry-level) products for added durability over other inexpensive fiber types (such as polyester and olefin), but it is also suitable for higher-end products with longer warranties.